ppremru/xyz-app/README.md

-# Very Basic Examples of Workflow Steps for a very simple application
+# Very Basic Application to Demonstrate Workflow

-Just an easy peasy example of the manual steps from code to deployment.
-This repo is about the code and the image, these steps would most likey be part of a CI integration (eg: Jenkins).
+An easy peasy example of the manual steps from code to deployment.
+Build some code, run it in an image, push the image to an image-registry.
+Manual steps that will be you CI Integration (eg:  Jenkin's).

 ## Heads-up

-Two git repositories:
+Two git SIMPLE repositories:

-1. xyz-app:     Simple, very simple, python application used to demonstrate a basic workflow from source to image.
+1. xyz-app:     Application Code (python, Dockerfile)  Simple, very simple, python application used to demonstrate a basic workflow from source to image.
-2. xyz-gitops:  Simple, very simple, helm charts to use with with argoCD on OpenShift.
+2. xyz-gitops:  Helm Charts to manage the deployment, service and routes in Openshift (ultimately for ArgoCD to poll.)

 Prepare your world:

 * Install Podman on your desktop (CLI)
 * And of course, get your git life together
+* And Helm
 * Setup a basic account on [Quay.io](https://quay.io/repository/Quay.io)

 ## Why this code?